breez/breez-sdk-greenlight/libs/sdk-react-native/DEVELOPING.md

 yarn bootstrap
 ```

-Finally in `example/` start either the iOS or Android app:
+Finally in the `libs/sdk-react-native/example/` directory start either the iOS or Android app:
 ```bash
 yarn android
 ```